 Berri's death, and her heavy breathing as she succumbs to the wounds and dies in Conker's arms before the final battle.
 To twist the knife in even further, Conker even blows his chance to revive Berri when he has it.
 He realizes this mistake just after the programmers have left, and tries in vain to get them back.
 Truly a morbidly Cruel Twist Ending.

 The ending they scrapped was even worse; originally, they had planned an ending where Conker goes up to a mirror in the Pub from the game's bathroom, starts sobbing due to both Berri's death and his unhappy situation of being king of a land he doesn't care about surrounded by people he doesn't like, and then pull out a gun and point it to his head; the screen would go blank and only a gunshot would be heard, implying that Conker committed suicide.
 This ending was changed due to the fact that Rare and Chris Seavor wanted to be able to make a sequel to the game and scrapped this ending because it didn't leave room for one.
 Granted, the ending they did choose is still depressing, but nowhere near the level of the scrapped part of the first downer ending.

-While not totally tear-inducing, this troper did feel pretty depressed hearing the Sergeant's speech during the It's War chapter, which pretty much describes how tragic war is, and how romantic politics makes it out to be.
+While not totally tear-inducing, hearing the Sergeant's speech during the It's War chapter, which pretty much describes how tragic war is, and how romantic politics makes it out to be is all too truthful.
 Hell, the whole chapter can be depressing when you see an army of innocent soldiers being massacred in a matter of seconds.

 Not really much of a Tear Jerker, but just the fact that we might never get to see a true sequel regarding Conker's resolution to his depressing dilemma.
-(Unless you count the fan fictions, which I find some are kinda true, but abandoned.)
+(Unless you count the fan fictions.)